SaraAljamal/Stock-Trading-Analysis/README.md

 _**How to Use**_
 1. Stock_Trading_Analysis.ipynb Notebooks:
-o	The First part contains the descriptive and predictive analysis parts, while the second contains the perspective analysis o	To run each notebook, open the it in Google Colab:
+- The First part contains the descriptive and predictive analysis parts, while the second contains the perspective analysis
+- To run each notebook, open the it in Google Colab:
   - Click on the notebook file (Stock_Trading_Analysis.ipynb).
   - Choose "Open in Colab" from the GitHub file preview.
   - You can run the cells sequentially to see the steps and results.

 2. Stock_Trading_Analysis Report:
 - The report (Stock_Trading_Analysis Report.docx) includes: